 - Switch to non-CFC freezers

-- Reduce electrical usage
+- Reduce electricity usage

 - Reduce heavy oil and gas usage

-CO2 Emissions Target and Progress
+CO2 Emissions Targets and Progress

 Emissions per unit of sales (t/billion yen)

-Switching to Non-CFC Freezers
+Switch to Non-CFC Freezers

-Case Study: Promoting Carbon-neutral Activities
+Case Study: Promoting Carbon Neutral Activities

-Austral Fisheries in Australia has obtained carbon neutral* certification and is promoting a tree-planting program in the wheat belt of Western Australia as a part of that effort.
+Austral Fisheries Pty Ltd. in Australia has obtained carbon neutral* certification and is promoting a tree-planting program in the wheat belt of Western Australia as a part of that effort.
+Our Group organization with locations in Australia that have acquired a carbon neutral certification are recognized as members of the Climate Active Network.
 This carbon neutral undertaking is positioned as a further step toward stable supply of marine resources.
-Products are marked with the CN fish brand logo, and the company is working to expand sales of environmentally friendly products.
+Products are marked with the “CN fish” brand logo, and the company is working to expand sales of environmentally friendly products.

 *Carbon neutral: Refers to business activities that release net zero CO2 emissions into the atmosphere by offsetting the total amount of emissions through the implementation of measures that reduce CO2 in the atmosphere by the same amount.